akheron/jansson/doc/apiref.rst

 True, False and Null
 ====================

-These values are implemented as singletons, so each of these functions returns the same value each time.
+These three values are implemented as singletons, so the returned pointers won't change between invocations of these functions.

 .. function:: json_t *json_true(void)